History & leaderhship

 About Michael

-My initial interest in Shepherd’s Centers Of America was my realization that older adults are one of the most vulnerable and marginalized populations in society, often experiencing significantly higher inequities and disparities than the average member of the population, including everything from economic insecurity, health disparities, food insecurity, and social isolation.
+My initial interest in Aging Forward was my realization that older adults are one of the most vulnerable and marginalized populations in society, often experiencing significantly higher inequities and disparities than the average member of the population, including everything from economic insecurity, health disparities, food insecurity, and social isolation.

 As a community health advocate whose passion includes addressing the whole life needs of people including physical, mental, spiritual, social, and environmental health, I felt this was something that I could not ignore, so I accepted the invitation to serve the aged population as an advocate for their total health and well-being.
 One of my favorite quotes comes from the Rev. Martin Luther King Jr., “If I can help somebody as I pass along if I can cheer somebody with a word or song, if I can show somebody he’s traveling wrong, then my living will not be in vain.”
 Martin Luther King Jr.